vanttkthp/shopify-inventory-management-app/README.md

-# Shopify Product Search App Demo
+# Shopify Inventory Management App Demo

 Demo Shopify Application that adds a Product search and selection page to the admin area.